choice404/botbox/README.md

 # Bot Box

-A general-purpose Discord bot designed to serve as a template or starting point for building more specialized bots.
+A discord bot template generator to help create discord bots quickly and easily

 ## Table of Contents